suganya101993/APITEST_RESTASSURED/README.md

 By default, tests will run on Chrome.
 To change that, specify `-Dbrowser={browser}` where `{browser}` is either `chrome` or `firefox`.
 If you haven't added the chrome driver path to your local variables, you can add it directly in the run command with the option `-Dwebdriver.chrome.driver=path/to/the/driver`.

-You can also select specific scenarios to execute using `-Dcucumber.options="--tags @your_tag"`.
-More info about tags and how to combine them [here](https://github.com/cucumber/cucumber/tree/master/tag-expressions).